videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/guide/video-and-audio-calling-api-sdk/features/speaker-indication.md

 # Speaker Indication

-Speaker indication feature in videoSDK let you know, which participant in a room is active speaker.
+Speaker indication feature in VideoSDK let you know, which participant in a room is active speaker.

 Whenever any participant speaks in room, `speakerChanged` event will trigger.